lilianngweta/aligners/README.md

 ## Released datasets and trained aligner
-- Datasets that were used to train aligners can be found [here](https://huggingface.co/datasets/lilianngweta/aligners-datasets)
+- Synthetically generated datasets that were used to train aligners are released on [Hugging Face](https://huggingface.co/datasets/lilianngweta/aligners-datasets)

-- A trained 7B ethical aligner will be released [here](https://huggingface.co/lilianngweta/ethical-aligner-7B)
+- A trained 7B ethical aligner is released on [Hugging Face](https://huggingface.co/lilianngweta/ethical-aligner-7B)

 ## Paper Citation